vault27/Foundation/crypto.md

 ## Encoding

-Encoding data is a process involving changing data into a new format using a scheme.
-Encoding is a reversible process and data can be encoded to a new format and decoded to its original format.
-Encoding typically involves a publicly available scheme that is easily reversed.
-Encoding data is typically used to ensure the integrity and usability of data and is commonly used when data cannot be transferred in its current format between systems or applications.
-Encoding is not used to protect or secure data because it is easy to reverse.
+- Encoding data is a process involving changing data into a new format using a scheme. - Encoding is a reversible process and data can be encoded to a new format and decoded to its original format.
+- Encoding typically involves a publicly available scheme that is easily reversed.
+- Encoding data is typically used to ensure the integrity and usability of data and is commonly used when data cannot be transferred in its current format between systems or applications
-An example of encoding is: Base64
+- Encoding is not used to protect or secure data because it is easy to reverse An example of encoding is: Base64

 ## Encryption